NeskoLimo/Discover_Limo.BA-portfolio/README.md

 ## Adding Your Profile Photo

-Your photo `limo.jpg` is already in the `/public` folder.
+Your photo (`limo.jpg`) is in your repo.
+To wire it into the site:

-To activate it in the About section:
+1. Make sure it lives at `/assets/limo.jpg` in the repo root (create the `assets/` folder if needed — **do not use a folder named `public`**, as this conflicts with a file already committed to the repo)

-1. Open `src/components/About.jsx`
+2. Open `src/components/About.jsx`
-2. Find this line:
+3. Find this line:
    ```jsx
    <div className={styles.imgPlaceholder} aria-label="Profile photo placeholder" />
    ```
-3. Replace with:
+4. Replace it with:
    ```jsx
    <img className={styles.img} src="/limo.jpg" alt="Bernard Limo" />
    ```
-4. Open `src/components/About.module.css` and **delete** the `.imgPlaceholder` and `.imgPlaceholder::after` rules.
+5. Open `src/components/About.module.css` and **delete** the `.imgPlaceholder` and `.imgPlaceholder::after` rules
-5. Save and push.
+6. Commit and push — Render redeploys automatically

+> **Why `assets/` not `public/`?** The repo had a file (not a folder) at the path `public` from a previous commit.
+Vite's `publicDir` is set to `assets` in `vite.config.js` to avoid the `ENOTDIR` build error this causes.

+---

+## Troubleshooting

+### `ENOTDIR: not a directory, scandir '.../public'`
+This means a file named `public` exists in the repo root instead of a folder.
+It's already handled — `vite.config.js` sets `publicDir: 'assets'`.
+Make sure you put images in `/assets/`, not `/public/`.

+### Build fails on Render but works locally
+- Check that `render.yaml` has `buildCommand: mkdir -p assets && npm install && npm run build`
+- Check that `staticPublishPath: dist` matches Vite's `outDir: 'dist'`

+### Changes not showing after push
+Render caches aggressively.
+Go to your Render dashboard → Manual Deploy → Clear cache and deploy.

 ---